Skip to main content

 • Make a model out of clay.

-Digital Citizen Staged Activity Badge
+3. Digital Citizen Staged Activity Badge (Cubs & Scouts)

 • Show that you can:

-• turn on and log into a computer
+• Turn on and log in to a computer

-• use a piece of software, for example, email or a game
+• Use a piece of software, for example, email or a game

-• name the main parts of a computer system
+• Name the main parts of a computer system

-• connect a peripheral (for example a scanner or printer) to your computer and use it.
+• Connect a peripheral (for example, a scanner or printer) to your computer and use it.

 • Create a piece of digital media.
 It could be artwork, a photograph, music or animation.